 What’s the difference between Paid Search and Organic Search?

-Getting your website to the top of search results for your keyword is a challenge that every business faces.
-When a potential client searches for “(your service) in (local area)”, it’s imperative that your website is in the first 10 results.
-Studies show that only 9% of searchers click on the second page.
-Based on your keyword, there may be a lot of competition for those top those top 10 spots.
-For the sake of simplicity, we’ll be using Google search as the example.
-There are two ways that you can get listed in the top ten: paid search and organic search.
+Getting your website to the top of search results for is a challenge that every business faces.
+Backlinko reported that only .63% of Google searchers click on links on the second page.
+When a potential client searches for “(your service) in (local area)”, it’s imperative that your website is on Google’s first page.
+Based on your keyword, there may be a lot of competition for those top 10 spots.
+In Google, there are two ways that you can get listed in the top ten search results: paid search and organic search.

 What is paid search?

 Paid search is just what it sounds like – listings on Google that you pay for.
 Paid search listings are at the very top of the SERP (Search Engine Results Page).
-They have a small “Ad” token at the beginning of the listing that lets you know that it has been purchased.
+The text that says “Sponsored” above the listings lets users know that it is an ad, rather than an organic result.

-Google has limited the number of paid search ads that can appear at the top of the SERPs so that there is still sufficient room for organic search results.
+Google has limited the number of paid search ads to four that can appear at the top of the SERPs so that there is still sufficient room for organic search results.
 The top 4 paid search results can be seen at the top of the results, while less competitive results will appear at the bottom of the page.
-The top ten organic search results, which we’ll cover later, are located between the two.
+The top ten organic search results, which we’ll cover later, are located under the paid ads, if Google chooses to serve paid ads.
+When Google chooses not to serve paid ads, the top organic results appear right at the top of the search engine results page.

 Pay Per Click (PPC)